rust-lang/rfcs/text/0000-advance-security-disclosure.md

 * For most vulnerabilities, five business days before public disclosure.
 * For actively exploited critical vulnerabilities, one business day before public disclosure.
+* For actively exploited critical vulnerabilities that do not require a toolchain update to be effectively mitigated, no advance notification will be sent.

 Not all vulnerabilities will result in an advance notification being sent.
 Namely, vulnerabilities in the project infrastructure, crates maintained by the